Information for Ukraine Nationals Coming to Canada

 The Government of Canada has put measures in place to help Ukrainians coming to Canada due to the crisis in their country.

-Immigration, Refugee and Citizenship Canada (IRCC) established a dedicated service channel for Ukraine enquiries that will be available both in Canada and abroad at 613-321-4243, with collect calls accepted.
-In addition, you can now add the keyword Ukraine2022 to the IRCC Web form with your questions and your email will be prioritized.
+Immigration, Refugee and Citizenship Canada (IRCC) established a dedicated service channel for inquiries from regions in crisis that will be available both in Canada and abroad at 613-321-4243, with collect calls accepted.
+In addition, you can select your regional crisis in the IRCC Web form with your questions, and your email will be prioritized.

 For People Outside of Canada